kshetline/tubular_util/README.md

 By default, sorting is done in ascending alphabetical order using JavaScript’s default string collation.
 You can supply your own `sorter` to control how properties are ordered.

 If `inPlace` is `true` (the default is `false`) `obj` itself will be returned by the function, modified by the sorting.
-Otherwise a new object with sorted properties is returned.
+Otherwise, a new object with sorted properties is returned.

 ## String functions